ivukotic/v4A/README.md

 To configure monitoring on bare metal just run [monitor.sh](Monitoring/monitor.sh).

 Ideally you want both of these (server and monitoring script), to be run in systemd.
+If you want that everything you need is in [VM directory](VM).
+The only things you want to change are [here](VM/etc/sysconfig/cvmfs-varnish).

 ## Configuring it for CVMFS traffic caching